- Care Team

 HIRE-WAYS is more than just a clever name.
 Statistically, people who are part of a support team find a new job in the half the time.
 Join this weekly group that provides encouragement, structure, helpful tips, and accountability for your job hunt.
 Click here to find out more.

 Start with learning the basics and move forward in developing advanced computer skills.
 Our skilled instructors will help you enhance your proficiencies which make you more marketable and efficient in the workplace as well as anywhere computer skills are needed.
+Check out the class schedule HERE.

 Employment consultation is available to anyone who is unemployed or seeking a job that better aligns with their abilities and goals.